ddnexus/pagy/docs/api/keyset.md

 !!!

 !!!danger ... or you have a typecasting problem
 Your ORM and the storage formats don't match for one or more columns.
-It's a common case with `SQLite` and Time columns that have been stored as strings fomatted differently than the default format used by your current ORM.
+It's a common case with `SQLite` and Time columns.
+They may have been stored as strings fomatted differently than the default format used by your current ORM.

 !!!success
 - Check the actual executed DB query and the actual stored value